Piracy Statistics

 Illegally downloading or streaming copyrighted materials may seem like a cost-effective way to consume your favorite media.
 However, there are many hidden costs associated with online piracy.

-They include but are not limited to exposure to age-inappropriate content, malware infections, phishing scams, cyber fraud, and more.
-Consuming pirated content can also have a direct impact on your finances through fraudulent purchases.
-The Digital Citizens Alliance, a nonprofit organization that focuses on educating consumers about threats they face online, noted that 72% of Americans who used a credit card to purchase a piracy subscription service reported fraud issues afterwards (compared with 18% who don’t use pirate sites).
-Those who use piracy sites and apps are also four times more likely to be victims of identity theft, as 44% of those users faced this issue vs only 10% of users who consume content from safe and legal sources.
 As part of a new online safety campaign about risks that consumers face online, the Digital Citizens Alliance (DCA) has partnered with the Attorneys General of 19 US states and the District of Columbia (Washington, DC) to co-develop a series of public service announcements (PSAs).
-These PSAs are designed to elevate consumer awareness about the risks from online piracy on malware and credit card fraud.
+These PSAs are designed to elevate consumer awareness about the risks of online piracy on malware and credit card fraud.
 Overall, the effects of viewing pirated content can last long after the content is downloaded or streamed.

 When asked, a group of survey respondents who infringed and illegally streamed claimed they had experienced these hidden horrors:

-There are no parental controls with pirated content and explicit adverts may appear anytime.
+There are no parental controls with pirated content, and explicit adverts may appear anytime.

 How to Keep Your Family Safe

-As much as 33% of all pirated content contains malware.
-That means streaming or downloading even one movie, TV series, e-book, song, etc., can result in an attack on your PC.
-Malware attacks can crack your passwords, spread through your home network, redirect you to malicious websites, and worse.
 Not only can a malware attack infect your family computers, but it can also wreak havoc on work devices.
 With that in mind, here are a few steps to help keep your family safe from the negative effects of pirated content:

 - Ensure your parental controls are working.